-- Participate in community health meetings with local public health and establish relationships with community organizations and public health agencies prior to an outbreak. - Participate in IPC meetings convened by local public health. - Partner with community leaders and media for information campaigns. - Provide evidence or best practice-based educational material about preventative measures and treatments in a format that is accessible to community members.
+- Participate in community health and IPC meetings with local public health and establish relationships with community organizations and public health agencies prior to an outbreak. - Partner with community leaders and media for information campaigns. - Provide evidence or best practice-based educational material about preventative measures and treatments in a format that is accessible to community members.

-B. Hospital Providers and Staff
+Outpatient Providers and Staff

-- Inform patients on risk of infection and educate patients on how to mitigate risk. - Institute appropriate standard, contact, and droplet, and airborne precautions for healthcare providers and staff. - Stay up to date on appropriate vaccination based on the CDC Immunization Schedule and ACIP Vaccine Recommendations. - Educate Consider motivational interviewing to address vaccine hesitancy. - Practice proper hand hygiene with alcohol-based hand sanitizer or wash hands with soap and water, respiratory hygiene/cough etiquette, and mask guidance, injection safety practices. - Treat high-risk populations with clinically appropriate prophylactics (e.g. using antivirals and/or monoclonal antibodies) based on current evidence and guidelines.
+- Inform patients on risk of infection and educate patients on how to mitigate risk. - Anticipate and initiate standard, contact, and droplet, and airborne precautions for healthcare providers and staff.

+- Stay up to date on appropriate vaccination based on the CDC Immunization Schedule and ACIP Vaccine Recommendations. - Consider motivational interviewing, empathic inquiry, or other collaborative education processes to address vaccine hesitancy. - Practice proper hand hygiene with alcohol-based hand sanitizer or wash hands with soap and water, respiratory hygiene/cough etiquette, and mask guidance, injection safety practices. - Treat high-risk populations with clinically appropriate prophylactics (e.g. using antivirals and/or monoclonal antibodies) based on current evidence and guidelines.

-Provide information to patients about the prevalence of circulating communicable diseases.
+Provide information to patients about the prevalence of circulating communicable diseases using patient education material as needed.

-• Follow precautions to minimize exposure when a potentially infectious patient or patient at high-risk for circulating infectious disease visits the outpatient health facility.
+Follow precautions to minimize exposure when a potentially infectious patient or patient at high-risk for circulating infectious disease visits the outpatient health facility.
+See workflow detailed in Outpatient Health Systems section.